About the Floodplain Resilience Plan

 Information

-Purpose, background, steps and timeline about the Floodplain Resilience Plan.
+Overview, timeline and background on the Floodplain Resilience Plan.

-The purpose of the Floodplain Resilience Plan is to reduce the impacts of future flooding and the degradation of floodplain habitat on endangered and threatened fish species.
+The Floodplain Resilience Plan aims to reduce the impacts of future flooding on people and buildings, as well as the impacts of development on floodplain habitat.
 In anticipation of new Federal Emergency Management Agency (FEMA) guidelines, the project will:

-• Update the rules for new development along the edges of Portland’s rivers and streams.
+• Update the rules for new development near Portland’s rivers and streams.

-The Floodplain Resilience Plan includes a number of updates to the Zoning Code, so the Bureau of Planning and Sustainability (BPS) is leading this effort, in partnership with the Bureaus of Environmental Services and Development Services.
+The Floodplain Resilience Plan updates the zoning code (Title 33 of the City Code).
+The project is led by the Bureau of Planning and Sustainability (BPS) in partnership with a number of other City bureaus.
 The project will:

-• Apply additional mitigation requirements to increase habitat within 170 ft of rivers.
+• Apply expanded mitigation requirements to increase habitat within 170 feet of rivers.

-• Ensure that undeveloped floodplains are within one of City’s environmental overlay zone.
+• Ensure that undeveloped floodplains are within one of the City’s environmental overlay zones.

 View the project overview document: